 - Relics of a previous era—Businesses evolve and their new strategies and models may not work for early adopters who signed up for a markedly different service.
 While you don’t want to leave loyal customers hanging, if it’s a small enough cohort it’s probably best to say goodbye.

 Shedding a few old-timers and getting a fresh start with only customers interested in the current offering can avoid distractions and help cull your backlog of irrelevant items.

-And of course there’s “negative churn”—while some customers leave, those that remain increase their spending.
+And of course, there’s “negative churn”—while some customers leave, those that remain to increase their spending.